How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 We opted for Chihuahua to Los Mochis because the flights worked out cheaper.

-Which stations you want to stop at, on which dates and for how long may influence which class train(s) you get.
+Which stations you want to stop at, on which dates, and for how long may influence which class of El Chepe train(s) you get.
 Your itinerary may also depend on what activities you want to do along the way.
 There are LOTS to choose from: half, full and multi-day hikes to waterfalls and into the canyon, horse-riding, mountain biking, and various sightseeing tours.
 The list goes on!

-Which accommodation you want to stay at in the Copper Canyon may also have an impact on your plans.
-Although most of the year you’re likely to be able to find somewhere to stay as you go, if you have your heart set on a particular hotel, it would be best to book it in advance.
+Which accommodation you want to stay at in the Copper Canyon may also impact your itinerary.
+Although most of the year you’re likely to be able to find somewhere to stay as you go if you have your heart set on a particular hotel, it would be best to book it in advance.

 There’s also a slight difference in the onboard facilities.